section-engineering-education/engineering-education/articles/implementing-public-key-cryptography-in-js/index.md

     - David's shared key.

-The message to be sent to the recipient comprises:
+The message to be sent to the recipient is comprised of:

 - Ciphertext.